DHCP Relay Agent in Computer Network

 The switch broadcasts the DHCP offer message to the hosts.
 Therefore,the message is received by DHCP client

 Now, the dhcp client broadcast the dhcp request message, showing the acceptance of the IP address, for the server which is received by the switch.The switch broadcast the DHCP request message to the other host and the router(DHCP Relay Agent)as shown in the above figure.

 The router replaces the source IP address with its own IP address and destination IP remains the same i.e. It is unicast by the dhcp relay agent

 The server replies with a unicast DHCP Acknowledgement message to the router (DHCP relay agent) as shown in the above figure.

-The router in turn broadcast the DHCP Acknowledgement message to the network it recieves the DHCP request for an IP address.The broadcast message is recieved by switch as shown in the above figure.
+The router in turn broadcast the DHCP Acknowledgement message to the network it receives the DHCP request for an IP address.The broadcast message is received by switch as shown in the above figure.

-The broadcast DHCP Acknowledgement message is recieved by the DHCP client as the switch broadcast the message through all its ports.
+The broadcast DHCP Acknowledgement message is received by the DHCP client as the switch broadcast the message through all its ports.